SaurabhYadav45/ai-powered-resume-platform/README.md

-# AI-Powered Resume Analyzer
+# AI-Powered Resume Analyzer & Builder

-A full-stack web application that leverages generative AI to provide instant, detailed feedback on your resume, helping you stand out in the job market and land your dream job.
+A full-stack web application that leverages generative AI to provide instant, detailed feedback on your resume and offers a powerful resume builder to create professional resumes, helping you stand out in the job market and land your dream job.

 ---